 FEMA Independent Study (over 40 college credits)

 - NOTE: FEMA is NOT ACE evaluated for credit.
-As such, FEMA IS courses are only acceptable as transfer credit at Charter Oak State College and two other small 2-year colleges.
+As such, FEMA IS courses are only acceptable as transfer credit at Charter Oak State College and one college.
 IF you’re planning to attend COSC, you can still apply some FEMA courses to your degree, but COSC hasn’t set an official limit – at least not one that they’re sharing with the public.
 I’m hearing between 3 and 9.
-Cost: $0
+Cost: $0 The “official” way to get college credit for FEMA courses that can be used for an Emergency Services degree, is through Frederick Community College – but they charge $88 per credit to do so. (still free at Charter Oak) https://em-study.com/emsfema

 The Federal Emergency Management Agency operates an online Independent Study program offering approximately 197 courses online for free.
 Anyone can take FEMA courses for high school credit or for fun, but only the following courses are approved for college credit: